Team Building and Leadership Development

 Motivation and Communication Skills

-Understanding how to communicate intention, while motivating and setting boundaries with a 1200 lb animal, will help teach leaders and teams to challenge demands in a healthy and calm way and gain greater respect and cooperation with relationships at home and at work.
+Understanding how to communicate intention, while motivating and setting boundaries with a 1200 lb animal, will help teach leaders challenge demands in a healthy and calm way and gain greater respect and cooperation with relationships both professionally and personally.

 Set Healthy Boundaries